angular/angular-ja/adev-ja/src/content/guide/testing/migrating-to-vitest.en.md

 ```

 Headless mode is enabled automatically if the `CI` environment variable is set or if a browser name includes "Headless" (e.g., `ChromeHeadless`).
 Otherwise, tests will run in a headed browser.

-NOTE: Debugging with `ng test --debug` is not supported by browser mode.

 ## Automated test refactoring with schematics